Democratic drama and Biden write-ins promise a New Hampshire primary to remember

 As for variations in the spelling of a write-in candidate's name, Scanlan says the name doesn't have to be spelled correctly or written a specific way if the voter's intent is clear.

 “If they write in just ‘Biden,’ I think that intent is very clear.
-If they write in 'Bidon,' I think the intent is still pretty clear,” he told reporters at an event last October.
+If they write in 'Bidon,' I think the intent is still pretty clear,” he said in October.
 “If they just write ‘Joe,’ then you have to ask the question, well, are there any other Joe’s on the ballot or running.
 If there are, then you probably don’t know which ‘Joe’ the person’s voting for.”

 The Associated Press will report a running total of unprocessed write-in votes as provided by election officials.
 The AP will then provide a breakdown of write-ins for Biden as well as a combined total of non-Biden write-ins as local officials sort the ballots throughout the night and the following days.
 As the number of write-ins for Biden and “Other write-ins” goes up, the number of unprocessed write-ins will go down.